reduxjs/react-redux/docs/api/hooks.md

 React Redux now offers a set of hook APIs as an alternative to the existing `connect()` Higher Order Component.
 These APIs allow you to subscribe to the Redux store and dispatch actions, without having to wrap your components in `connect()`.

-> **Note**: The hook APIs listed in this page are **currently a release candidate!** We encourage you to try them out in your applications and give feedback.
-We hope that the APIs are stable at this point, but be aware that there may still be changes before final release.

 These hooks were first added in v7.1.0.

-This page reflects the latest release candidate, which is currently **v7.1.0-rc.1**.

 ## Using Hooks in a React Redux App